 Fall:

-EM 760: Field Work II 3
+EM 760: Field Work II: 2 credits

-PA 722: Homiletics or an elective 3
+PA 722: Homiletics or an elective: 3 credits

 Spring:

-EM 765: Integration Seminar 3
+EM 765: Integration Seminar: 3 credits

-PA 723: Homiletics or an elective 3
+PA 723: Homiletics or an elective: 3 credits

-Total Credits: 48 Credits
+Total Credits: 48

-In lieu of Homiletics, lay students not pursuing ordination in the permanent diaconate will take two electives from the Seminary’s regular course schedule, including elective offerings from the other M.A. areas of concentration.
+In lieu of Homiletics, lay students not pursuing ordination in the permanent diaconate will take two electives from the Seminary’s regular course schedule, including elective offerings from the other MA areas of concentration.
 Students are free to take these electives any time after the first two semesters of study.